By Mark Carey

 What is your impression regarding Metlife’s efforts to support Black Lives Matter and Diversity Initiative while also handling of Ms. Cunningham’s case during the same period of time?
 Is Metlife canceling Ms. Cunningham while at the same time seeking to promote its’ corporate image related to the treatment of Blacks in America?
 The aforementioned information was all derived from publicly available information.

-If you would like more information about this article, please contact our employment attorneys at Carey & Associates P.C. at 203-255-4150 or email to email@example.com.
+If you would like more information about this article and about employment discrimination, please contact our employment attorneys in Connecticut at Carey & Associates P.C. at 203-255-4150.